zenstackhq/zenstack-docs/blog/react-admin/index.md

 ### Building the CRUD UI

-This is where React-Admin shines - it makes building CRUD UI really really easy.
+This is where React-Admin shines - it makes building CRUD UI really, really easy.
 Here's how it goes:

 ```ts title="/src/components/AdminApp.tsx"
 const AdminApp = () => (